-- Provides \$225 million in 2021-22 and \$450 million in 2022-23 to restore 50 percent of the remaining 2009 SSI/SSP grant cut, and anticipates the remaining 50 percent of the cut will be restored in the 2023-24 budget year.
-This restoration, combined with Governor's May Revision proposal, will increase the SSP grant by approximately \$36-\$37 per month for individuals and \$90-\$94 per month for couples on January 1, 2022.
-Includes trailer bill language to effectuate these changes. - Approves funding to expand and enhance the Adult Protective Services (APS) program, lowering the eligibility to age 60 from the current age 65.
-This is funded with \$70 million in 2021-22 and on-going.
-Includes trailer bill language to effectuate these changes. - Protects expansion of CalFresh to the SSI caseload for cases that are losing benefits due to churning off of the Transitional Nutrition Benefit Program (TNB).
+- Approves an additional \$300 million General Fund in 2021-22 and \$600 million General Fund in 2022-23 and ongoing, atop the funds provided in the Governor's Budget to (1) further increase SSP individual grants above what is proposed in the May Revision, and (2) provide the same total percent increase to SSP couple's grants, which were not proposed to receive an increase in the May Revision.
+In total, it is estimated that SSP grants for individuals and couples would increase by roughly 28 to 29 percent, or \$45 to \$47 for SSP maximum individual grants and \$114 to \$118 for maximum couple grants, beginning January 1, 2022.
+Includes placeholder trailer bill language to effectuate these changes. - Approves funding to expand and enhance the Adult Protective Services (APS) program, lowering the eligibility to age 60 from the current age 65.
+This is funded with \$70 in 2021-22 and on-going.
+Includes placeholder trailer bill language to effectuate these changes. - Protects expansion of CalFresh to the SSI caseload for cases that are losing benefits due to churning off of the Supplemental and Transitional Nutrition Benefit Programs (SNB and TNB).
 This is funded with \$5.6 million General Fund in 2021-22, \$11 million General Fund in 2022-23, and \$10 million General Fund in 2023-24 and on-going.
-Includes trailer bill language to effectuate these changes.
+Includes placeholder trailer bill language to effectuate these changes.